 I received the following question from a client.
 “How can I get my locally based small company name to rank #1 in Google?”
 After some messaging back and forth I determined the client was actually referring to the local search results, or what is known as the local 3-pack.
 He was currently ranked #2 for his company name.
 My first response to him was, “Oh man, that’s a loaded question!”

 After trading messages with my client I decided to provide him with a local SEO strategy that is known to be successful.
 Below, see a brief overview and explanations about local and global SEO.

 Local search results are about how your business ranks for locally related search terms.
 Local search usually triggers when someone searches for a specific local company, localized product, service or info about local events, etc.

 A global search term might be something informational such as, “What is the difference between real wood or engineered wood floors.”
 This search phrase will trigger global search results.
 Honestly, much of this is common sense and you can figure it out by putting yourself in the shoes of the search engines.

 If you are specifically interested in ranking your business for local search results, our local SEO strategy will be especially helpful for your small business.
-Should you need help advancing the online presence for your business, we can help.
-Have a look at our SEO Services.

 Examples of Local SEO Search Terms